Decoherence from quantum spacetime noise: An open-systems framework with application to neutrino oscillations: Acknowledgements

 \section{Acknowledgements}

-PN acknowledges the support of the Rector's Postdoctoral Fellowship Program (RPFP) at Stellenbosch University and is grateful to Prof. Frederik G. Scholtz for his insightful discussions.
+PN acknowledges the support of the Rector’s Postdoctoral Fellowship Program (RPFP) at Stellenbosch University and is grateful to Prof. Frederik G. Scholtz for insightful discussions.
 PN and TB also appreciate the valuable correspondence with Ms. Nandita Debnath, Mr. Subhajit Kala, and Mr. Indra Kumar Banerjee.
+PN would further like to thank Prof. Antonio Capolupo (University of Salerno and INFN, Salerno) for insightful correspondence.
+Finally, the authors thank the anonymous reviewers for their constructive comments, which helped improve the clarity of this work.